Connect with others who understand.

 A stage 2A tumor exhibits one or more of the following features:

-• It is larger than 4 centimeters across, but it is smaller than 5 centimeters across.
+• It’s more than 4 centimeters but less than 5 centimeters across.

-• It has grown into the bronchus, and it is more than 2 centimeters away from the carina.
-Its size is between 4 and 5 centimeters across.
+• It has grown into the main airway, and it’s more than 2 centimeters away from where the trachea splits.

-There is no sign of cancer spread to neighboring lymph nodes or distant organs in the body.
+There’s no sign of cancer spread to neighboring lymph nodes or distant organs.

 Stage 2B